solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 **Cluttered Chooser UI**

 Within this hypothetical Chooser UI, users would have to search through the entire master list of wallets to find their desired wallet.
-There isn't a way a dApp can narrow down the options to only installed wallets, while maintaining requirement 3. (\*\*See _footnote_ 1, on why we can't narrow the wallet options).

-This is a bad user experience that can be observed in the Ethereum ecosystem's usage of WalletConnect, that presents a excessive master list of wallets during the selection step.
+There isn't a way a dApp can narrow down the options to only installed wallets, while maintaining requirement 3. (\*\*See footnote 1, on why we can't narrow the selection).
+This is a bad user experience and this issue can be seen in the Ethereum ecosystem with the prevalent usage of WalletConnect.

 **Manual Maintenance Burden**

 There is a manual maintenance burden in keeping this master list of wallets up to date.
-Manually maintained lists of wallets is a pattern the Solana ecosystem is moving away from, exemplified by the deprecation of Wallet Adapter in favor of the generalized Wallet Standard on the web.
+In general, manually maintained lists of wallets is a pattern the Solana ecosystem is moving away from, exemplified by the deprecation of Wallet Adapter in favor of the generalized Wallet Standard on the web.

 ### 3. Hacky response handling